kainino0x/Project7-Compute-Shader-Intro/README.md

   kernel invocations.

 1. Search the code for `TODO`:
-   * `src/kernel.cu`: Use what you learned in the first lecture to figure out how to resolve these 4 TODOs.
+   * `src/kernel.cu`: Use what you learned in the first lectures to figure out how to resolve these 4 TODOs.

 Take a screenshot.
 Commit and push your code changes.